Eurosmart2004/COS30019-Inference-Engine/README.md

 ### General Information

-* Programming Language: Python 3.12.3
+- Programming Language: Python 3.10 or higher
-* The program is designed to be executed with a CLI (e.g. Powershell for Windows).
+- The program is designed to be executed with a CLI (e.g. Powershell for Windows).

 ## Installation